-The commercial break shall proceed according to sport regulations.
+The commercial break shall not be initiated according to Rule 87.2.
 The defending team is not allowed to change any players.
 Rule 63.8

 RULE 83 OFF-SIDE

 An attacking player in the neutral zone attempts to shoot the puck into the attacking zone.
 The attacking player shoots it in the air and a defending player (skating backwards) bats it ahead with the hand as the player is backing through the neutral zone (when the player bats it, the player has both feet in the neutral zone, just prior to backing over its own blue line).
 The batted puck however, continues to have momentum in the direction it was originally shot, and it spins back into the attacking zone where an attacking player has preceded the puck.
 Is this a delayed off-side situation?